sgalpha01/MPMAlgSeqA/README.md

 CCGACAGAACT
 ```

 More information will be added soon.
-For now, I am only adding information on how to use it.
+For now, I am only adding information on how to run it.

 ## Option 1